 These training features provide guidance on preserving, restoring, and rehabilitating historic buildings.

 These guidelines offer specific guidance on how to make historic buildings more sustainable in a manner that will preserve their historic character and that will meet The Secretary of the Interior’s Standards for Rehabilitation.
-Also available in PDF format.

 Illustrated guidelines specific to the Secretary of the Interior's Standards for Rehabilitation provide general design and technical recommendations during the project planning stage.
-Also available in PDF format and sold in printed format.

 Clear, detailed information to assist historic building owners, preservation consultants, community officials, and architects planning historic preservation projects.
 “Avoiding Incompatible Work,” provides illustrated examples of tax credit projects that met, or did not meet, the Standards for Rehabilitation.